CptNope/Vader-Vocoder-PWA/README.md

 - **Refresh Devices**: Click the refresh button (↻) to update device list
 - **Browser Support**: Output device selection requires Chrome/Edge
 - **OS Pairing**: Bluetooth devices must be paired at system level first

+### 🤖 Android-Specific Troubleshooting

+#### "Only Default Device" Issue
+- **Grant Permission First**: The app automatically requests microphone permission on load
+- **Check Status Log**: Look for "Microphone permission granted" in the status section
+- **Refresh After Permission**: Click the refresh button (↻) after granting permission
+- **Chrome Required**: Use Chrome browser for best Android compatibility

+#### Samsung S22 Ultra Specific
+- **Multiple Microphones**: Your device has multiple mics - choose the one that works best
+- **Bluetooth Priority**: Samsung devices prioritize Bluetooth audio when connected
+- **Performance Mode**: Enable "High Performance" in battery settings for better audio processing
+- **Do Not Disturb**: Disable DND mode as it can interfere with audio permissions

+#### General Android Issues
+- **Background Limits**: Keep the app in foreground to prevent audio interruption
+- **Battery Optimization**: Disable battery optimization for Chrome if audio cuts out
+- **Storage Permission**: Ensure Chrome has storage access for PWA installation
+- **Clear Cache**: Clear Chrome cache if device detection fails repeatedly

 ## Development